Eden Studios (recording facility)

-Eden Studios was a commercial recording facility in west London.
-It opened in 1967, originally at 11 Eden Street in Kingston upon Thames (now under the Eden Walk shopping centre), before moving to 20-24 Beaumont Road in Chiswick in 1972.
-It was started by Philip Love, Mike Gardner and Piers Ford-Crush.
+Eden Studios was a commercial recording facility in west London, England.
+It opened in 1967, originally at 11 Eden Street in Kingston upon Thames (now under the Eden Walk shopping centre), before moving to 20-24 Beaumont Road in Chiswick, in 1972.
+It was started by Philip Love, Mike Gardner, and Piers Ford-Crush.
 Love and Gardner owned the studio and worked there as financial and technical directors, respectively.
 Ford-Crush retired in 1998.
-The studio closed in July 2007 and the Chiswick site was demolished for housing.
+The studio closed in July 2007, and the Chiswick site was demolished for housing.

 Notable artists who have worked at Eden Studios include: